-- 1. The parcel(s) on which the Non-Agricultural Farm Events are proposed shall be contiguous and shall consist of no less than 7 acres of Lot Area as defined in Section 2.2 of these Regulations - "The total horizontal area included within lot lines" ("Lot Area"), either individually or in the aggregate, and shall be designated under P.A.
+- The parcel(s) on which the Non-Agricultural Farm Events are proposed shall be contiguous and shall consist of no less than 7 acres of Lot Area as defined in Section 2.2 of these Regulations "The total horizontal area included within lot lines" ("Lot Area"), either individually or in the aggregate, and shall be designated under P.A.
 490 and actively used as a Farm as defined in Section 2.2 of these Regulations. - 2.
 Non-Agricultural Farm Events shall be limited to the indoor and outdoor areas as shown on an approved Site Plan. - 3.
 Any and all Non-Agricultural Farm Events may occur both inside buildings, tents, membrane structures and/or outside areas.
 Non-Agricultural Farm Events may include, but are not limited to, weddings, banquets, meetings, performances, conferences and reunions. - 4.
 All Non-Agricultural Farm Events shall comply with all local, state and federal regulations and statutes, including all regulations relating to the sale and consumption of alcoholic beverages.
 Approval of plans by necessary State, Federal and Local regulatory agencies shall be obtained when applicable. - 5.
 Hours of operation for any Non-Agricultural Farm Events will only occur on a scheduled basis. - 6.
-No more than 20 total Non-Agricultural Farm Events may be permitted in a calendar year.
+[DELETED]